|Australia Victoria North West Arapiles Bushranger Bluff Main Wall|

 |Australia Victoria North West Arapiles Closed Declaration Crag Area Declaration Crag|

 Start left of 'The Pleb'.
-Up to ledge, traverse L to corner.
+Nice crack to ledge then bulge.

 |Australia Victoria North West Arapiles Colosseum Wall Area Colosseum Wall|